-With the Big Bash League commencing next week there will be plenty of opportunities to find some value in a variety of markets, provided you go into the tournament with the appropriate strategies.
+The Big Bash League provides plenty of opportunities to find some value in a variety of markets, provided you go into the tournament with the appropriate strategies.
 The Cricket Trader details some steps to follow when looking to unearth a wager on one of the world’s biggest T20 tournaments.

 Individuals Win T20 Matches